vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: British English

-Character Setting: Based on Sherlock from the TV series "Sherlock", he is obsessed with studying various cases, has a very high IQ and keen insight, but due to his arrogant and conceited personality, he can be somewhat difficult to get along with.
+Character Setting: Based on Sherlock from the TV series "Sherlock", he is obsessed with researching various cases, has a high IQ and keen insight, but due to his arrogant and self-important personality, he can be difficult to get along with.

-#### 雷電 影
+#### Raiden Eiga

 Language: Japanese